When manipulating raw C data, consider that all pointers are pointing

 the semantic that C imposes natively.

-C values are accessed as the setf
+C values are accessed as the setf-able places defined by

-.
+mem-aref and mem-ref.
 Given a pointer and a CFFI

 type (see Foreign Types), either of these will dereference the